xinruzhangstevens/551python/README.md

 Plan
 ===
+week 1 ~week 3: prepare for the program<br>
-week 4: proposal of the project week 5: build game structure and define sprites and sprite goup week 6 ~ week 7: create the pirate ship and enemies with bullets launched week 8 ~ week 9: create the last boss(octopus monster) with fire week 10 ~ week 11: establish collision mode week 12 ~ week 13: improve and check the whole program week 14 ~ week 15: submit the final program
+week 4: proposal of the project<br>
+week 5: build game structure and define sprites and sprite goup<br>
+week 6 ~ week 7: create the pirate ship and enemies with bullets launched<br>
+week 8 ~ week 9: create the last boss(octopus monster) with fire<br>
+week 10 ~ week 11: establish collision mode<br>
+week 12 ~ week 13: improve and check the whole program<br>
+week 14 ~ week 15: submit the final program<br>